No Mercy (2001): Storylines

 At Unforgiven, Christian defeated Edge to win the WWF Intercontinental Championship.
 Edge's eye was badly injured in the match.
 On the September 27 edition of SmackDown!, Edge tried to attack Christian during his Intercontinental Championship match against Bradshaw but Christian escaped.
 On the October 1 edition of Raw, Edge interrupted Christian and X-Pac while they were insulting the fans and insulted both of them.
 This led to Christian and X-Factor (X-Pac and Albert) attacking Edge, until Acolytes Protection Agency (Faarooq and Bradshaw) rescued Edge from the attack.
 On the October 4 edition of SmackDown!, Edge and the APA defeated Christian and X-Factor in a six-man tag team match.
 On the October 8 edition of Raw, it was announced that Christian would defend the Intercontinental Championship against Edge in a Ladder match at No Mercy.
 On the October 18 edition of SmackDown!, Alliance Commissioner William Regal added Christian as the newest member of The Alliance.

 On the September 27 edition of SmackDown!, Booker T and Test defeated The Brothers of Destruction (The Undertaker and Kane) to win the WCW Tag Team Championship.
-On the October 4 edition of SmackDown!, Booker defeated Kane after interference by Test.
-Booker and Test assaulted Kane after the match until Undertaker rescued him from the double-team assault.
-On the October 8 edition of Raw, Undertaker cost Booker and Test, the WCW Tag Team Championship against Hardy Boyz (Matt Hardy and Jeff Hardy).
-After the match, Booker challenged Undertaker to a match at No Mercy.
-During a match between Lita and Mighty Molly, it was announced that Undertaker accepted Booker's challenge to a match at No Mercy.
-On the October 11 edition of SmackDown!, Booker and Test interfered in Kane's WWF European Championship match against The Hurricane and attacked him after the match, causing Undertaker to come out and rescue Kane from the attack.
+On the October 4 edition of SmackDown!, Booker T defeated Kane after interference by Test.
+Booker T and Test assaulted Kane after the match until The Undertaker rescued him from the double-team assault.
+On the October 8 edition of Raw, The Undertaker cost Booker T and Test the WCW Tag Team Championship against the Hardy Boyz (Matt Hardy and Jeff Hardy).
+After the match, Booker T challenged The Undertaker to a match at No Mercy.
+During a match between Lita and Mighty Molly, it was announced that The Undertaker accepted Booker T's challenge to a match at No Mercy.
+On the October 11 edition of SmackDown!, Booker T and Test interfered in Kane's WWF European Championship match against The Hurricane and attacked him after the match, causing The Undertaker to come out and rescue Kane from the attack.
 After the match, Test challenged Kane to a match at No Mercy.

 On the October 11 edition of SmackDown!, the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) defeated Big Show and Spike Dudley to retain the WWF Tag Team Championship.
 After the match, the Dudley Boyz attacked Big Show with the WWF Tag Team Championship belts and suplexed Spike on a table outside the ring.
 On the October 15 edition of Raw, the Dudley Boyz defeated Big Show in a Handicap match.
 After the match, Tajiri rescued Big Show by attacking the Dudley Boyz.
 On the October 18 edition of SmackDown!, Commissioner Mick Foley announced that the Dudley Boyz would defend the WWF Tag Team Championship against Big Show and Tajiri at No Mercy.